andrew/ultimate-awesome/README.md

 - [fontawesome](https://github.com/arg0wak/fontawesome) - This repo include updated Font Awesome Pro kits.
 If you want use that you can my RawCDN link on your between head tags.
 - [awesome-typescript-backends](https://github.com/augustogoulart/awesome-typescript-backends) - A curated list of TypeScript backend frameworks, libraries, fullstack examples, starters, and learning resources.
 - [awesome-jakartaee.github.io](https://github.com/awesome-jakartaee/awesome-jakartaee.github.io) - A page to collect resources about Jakarta EE.
+- [awesome-ai-agents](https://github.com/awesomelistsio/awesome-ai-agents) - A curated list of frameworks, tools, platforms, and resources for building AI agents.
 - [awesome-ai-art](https://github.com/awesomelistsio/awesome-ai-art) - A curated list of tools, platforms, datasets, and resources for creating, exploring, and understanding AI-generated art.
 - [awesome-ai-research-tools](https://github.com/awesomelistsio/awesome-ai-research-tools) - A curated list of tools, platforms, libraries, and resources to support AI and machine learning research.
 - [awesome-altcoins](https://github.com/awesomelistsio/awesome-altcoins) - A curated list of awesome resources, tools, wallets, block explorers, and communities for altcoins (cryptocurrencies other than Bitcoin).
 This list covers a wide range of popular and emerging altcoins, providing resources for research, trading, and development.